ausgerechnet/cwb-ccc/README.md

 </details>
 <br/>

-For improved performance, all hapax legomena in the context are dropped after calculating the context size.
-You can change this behaviour via the `min_freq` parameter.

 By default, the dataframe contains the counts, namely
 - observed and expected absolute frequencies (columns O11, ..., E22),
 - observed and expected relative frequencies (instances per million, IPM),
 - marginal frequencies, and
 - instances within nodes.

-You can drop the counts by specifying `freq=False`.
-By default, the dataframe is annotated with all available association measures in the [pandas-association-measures](https://pypi.org/project/association-measures/) package (parameter `ams`).
+and is annotated with all available association measures in the [pandas-association-measures](https://pypi.org/project/association-measures/) package (parameter `ams`).
 For notation and further information regarding association measures, see [collocations.de](http://www.collocations.de/AM/index.html).

+For improved performance, all hapax legomena in the context are dropped after calculating the context size.
+You can change this behaviour via the `min_freq` parameter.

 The dataframe is sorted by co-occurrence frequency (column "O11"), and only the first 100 most frequently co-occurring collocates are retrieved.
 You can (and should) change this behaviour via the `order` and `cut_off` parameters.